erikdubois/LinuxMint181i3/README.md

 Let us install I3 first.
 Go inside the folder <b>Installation</b>.
 You will find folders that are to be run in sequence.
 The folders are named according to our titles.

-To make my installations quicker (after first time installation) I have created an **auto-installvx.sh**.
+To make my installations quicker (after first time installation) I have created an **auto-install-vx.sh**.

 # Step 1